 - Meals

-City Riders invites you to experience Berlin with all your senses: Hear captivating stories, uncover hidden gems, share laughter with fellow travelers, and savor Berlin through delightful culinary stops.
+City Riders invites you to experience Berlin with all your senses: Hear captivating tales, uncover hidden gems, share laughter with fellow travelers, and savor Berlin through delightful culinary stops.

-City Riders invites you to experience Berlin with all your senses: Hear captivating stories, uncover hidden gems, share laughter with fellow travelers, and savor Berlin through delightful culinary stops.
+City Riders invites you to experience Berlin with all your senses: Hear captivating tales, uncover hidden gems, share laughter with fellow travelers, and savor Berlin through delightful culinary stops.

-Whether you’re eager to witness live performances, indulge in street food, or admire iconic landmarks like the Brandenburg Gate and the East Side Gallery, City Riders provides not just a standard tour, but a genuine, personalized journey through the heart of the capital.
+Whether you’re eager to witness live performances, indulge in street food, or admire iconic landmarks like the Brandenburg Gate and the East Side Gallery, City Riders provides not just a standard tour, but a genuine, personalized journey through the capital.

-City Riders allows you to discover Berlin with all your senses: Listen to engaging tales, explore secret spots, enjoy laughter with other guests, and relish Berlin through delicious culinary stops that reveal the city’s true flavors.
+City Riders allows you to explore Berlin with all your senses: Listen to engaging stories, discover secret spots, enjoy laughter with other guests, and relish Berlin through delectable culinary stops that reveal the city’s true flavors.

 For a full refund, cancel at least 24 hours before the scheduled departure time.